micmejia/bible-dump/NKJV/Matthew/Matt 16.md

 Then Jesus said to them, "Take heed and beware of the leaven of the Pharisees and the Sadducees."

 ###### 7
-And they reasoned among themselves, saying, "_It is_ because we have taken no bread."
+And they reasoned among themselves, saying, "It is because we have taken no bread."

 ###### 8
-But Jesus, being aware of _it,_ said to them, "O you of little faith, why do you reason among yourselves because you have brought no bread?
+But Jesus, being aware of it, said to them, "O you of little faith, why do you reason among yourselves because you have brought no bread?

 ###### 9
 Do you not yet understand, or remember the five loaves of the five thousand and how many baskets you took up?